What This New Program Provides

 The American College of Preventive Medicine (ACPM) is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-Continuing Medical Education Credit: ACPM designates this internet-enduring educational activity for a maximum of 30 AMA PRA Category 1 Credits™.
+Continuing Medical Education: ACPM designates this internet-enduring educational activity for a maximum of 32 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+ACPM is not accredited to offer credit to non-physicians, however, many allied health professional specialties do accept AMA PRA Category 1 Credits™.
+To determine if activities designated for AMA PRA Category 1 Credits™ are acceptable for your licensing or certification needs, please contact your credentialing body directly.

 Frequently Asked Questions